Steven Spielberg’s first feature-length movie earned a whopping $1 at the box office.

 Spielberg’s first movie made a tiny profit, and it happened by accident

 The big premiere was held at the Phoenix Little Theater.
 As for why takings were far from stellar, well, the man himself has an explanation.

 “We charged a dollar a ticket,” Spielberg revealed during a later interview with James Lipton for Inside The Actor’s Studio.
 “Five hundred people came to the movie and I think somebody probably paid two dollars.”

-So, his first ever profit came by accident.
+So, his first-ever profit came by accident.
 But there was nothing accidental about Spielberg’s future success.
-His official feature debut was chase thriller Duel in 1971.
+His official feature debut was the chase thriller Duel in 1971.

 He then changed the movie landscape forever with Jaws four years later.
 The shark-fueled rollercoaster ride made so much money that it gave rise to a new word: the blockbuster.

 Where can you see Firelight?
 The sad truth is you can’t, at least not the whole thing.
 A little under four minutes currently exists, thanks to a sad twist of fate.